Senate approves cuts to NPR, PBS and foreign aid programs

 Leaders in the public broadcasting community have warned that losing CPB funding would cripple small stations, especially in rural areas underserved by commercial media, and weaken the entire public media network.

 A Harris Poll conducted last week on behalf of NPR found that overall two-thirds (66%) of Americans support federal funding for public radio, with the same proportion agreeing that such funding is a good value for taxpayers.
-More than half of Republicans (58%) and more than three-quarters of Democrats (77%) said the support public radio funding.
-The online poll served 2,089 U.S. adults, with a margin of error of +/- 2.5%.
+More than half of Republicans (58%) and more than three-quarters of Democrats (77%) said they support public radio funding.
+The online poll served 2,089 U.S. adults, with a margin of error of 2.5 percentage points.

-The House version of the bill includes eliminating $7.9 billion in foreign aid funding, including for PEPFAR, the U.S. AIDS relief initiative initiated under President George W. Bush.
-But Collins, who chairs the appropriations committee, along with other Republicans emphasized that cutting life-saving foreign aid programs such as PEPFAR went too far.
+The House version of the bill included eliminating $7.9 billion in foreign aid funding, including for PEPFAR, the U.S. AIDS relief program initiated under President George W. Bush.
+But Collins, who chairs the Senate Appropriations Committee, and other Republicans emphasized that cutting lifesaving foreign aid programs such as PEPFAR went too far.
 They decided to exclude the program from the final Senate version.

-But in a letter to Rounds, Native Public Radio President and CEO Loris Taylor called the compromise "structurally impractical," adding that while the network appreciates the efforts to sustain Tribal media, "The Green New Deal is primarily a framework for climate and economic reform, not a dedicated funding source for communications infrastructure or media services."
+But in a letter to Rounds, Native Public Media President and CEO Loris Taylor called the compromise "structurally impractical," adding that while the network appreciates the efforts to sustain tribal media, "The Green New Deal is primarily a framework for climate and economic reform, not a dedicated funding source for communications infrastructure or media services."

+Vought, however, dismissed those concerns at the breakfast and said he was not willing to provide assurances to Democratic senators.

+"There is no voter in the country that went to the polls and said, 'I'm voting for a bipartisan appropriations process,'" Vought said.
+"The appropriations process has to be less bipartisan.
+We're $37 trillion in debt, and we produce CRs [continuing resolutions] every year, and to the extent that we don't produce CRs, it's not individual bills that get signed into law.
+It's omnibus bills that no one has read before."

-Disclosure: This story was written and reported by NPR Correspondent Scott Neuman and Congressional Correspondent Deirdre Walsh.
+Disclosure: This story was written and reported by NPR Correspondent Scott Neuman, Congressional Correspondent Deirdre Walsh and NPR Washington Desk Producer Lexie Schapitl.
 It was edited by Managing Editor Gerry Holmes.
 Under NPR's protocol for reporting on itself, no corporate official or news executive reviewed this story before it was posted publicly.

 Copyright 2025 NPR